KareemHariri/KareemHariri.github.io/_pages/bio.md

 Along my academic journey, I’ve been fortunate to learn from many inspiring scientists, including:

-**University of Michigan:** Herbert Winful, Steven Cundiff, Alex Kuzmich, Theodore Norris, Di Liang, and Xudong (Sherman) Fan
+**University of Michigan:** Herbert Winful (pioneering contributions to nonlinear optics/photonics; a pianist and a wonderful human being), Steven Cundiff (a leading figure in ultrafast optics and optical frequency combs), Alex Kuzmich (a prominent researcher in quantum optics/quantum information), Theodore Norris (an exceptional teacher, among the best instructors I’ve ever had), Di Liang, and Xudong (Sherman) Fan

 **University of Arizona:** Ewan Wright and Saikat Guha